-The highway display provides a 3-D view of own boat's progress toward destination.
-The range is automatically set to twice the value of the current XTE alarm setting.
+The highway display provides the same view as the Aerial View, with the range automatically set to twice the value of the current XTE alarm setting.
 For example, if the XTE alarm setting is 100 m, the display range for the highway display is 200 m.
 To show the highway display, use the RotoKey to select [3D] and [Highway].